danstocker-legacy/nodes/README.md

 - `Node`: General purpose
-- `SequencerBase`: Pre-processes input so it's following a reference order.
+- `Sequencer`: Pre-processes input so it's following a reference order.
-- `SyncerBase`: Pre-processes input so values with the same tag stay together.
+- `Syncer`: Pre-processes input so values with the same tag stay together.
-- `TrackerBase`: Pre-processes input so last values are always accessible.
+- `Tracker`: Pre-processes input so last values are always accessible.

 Building a graph
 ----------------